If you are withdrawing from school and have received federal or state financial aid:

 For withdrawals during the University’s refund period (during which tuition/fee refunds may apply), institutional aid that has credited to the student account must be repaid in full.

 A student can withdraw from the university during the course of a semester or summer term by providing written notification either via fax, mail or in person to the Office of the Registrar.
 Detailed information about the withdrawal process is provided in the UMMC Bulletin.
 All students should be aware that withdrawing (either officially or unofficially) can adversely affect scholarships and grants (Academic Excellence, MTAG, etc.) for the next term of attendance.
-The Office of Financial Aid can provide guidance in those cases.
+The Office of Student Financial Services can provide guidance in those cases.
 Refund, repayment and withdrawal policies are subject to change, without notice, in order to comply with administrative and regulatory requirements.